Computationally Efficient Learning of Statistical Manifolds: Algorithms for manifold learning and nearest neighbor searching

 \subsubsection{Hessian LLE}

-} Hessian LLE {[}HLLE; \hyperlink{ref-Donoho2003-am}{Donoho and Grimes} ( \hyperlink{ref-Donoho2003-am}{2003}){]} works with the functional \(\mathcal{H}(f)=\int_{x\in\mathcal{M}}||H(f(x))||_F\) which is the average Frobenius norm of the Hessian of a function \(f\) where \(f:\mathcal{M}\rightarrow\mathbb{R}^d\).
+} Hessian LLE (HLLE; \citet{Donoho2003-am}) works with the functional \(\mathcal{H}(f)=\int_{x\in\mathcal{M}}||H(f(x))||_F\) which is the average Frobenius norm of the Hessian of a function \(f\) where \(f:\mathcal{M}\rightarrow\mathbb{R}^d\).
 The Hessian is defined using orthogonal coordinates on the tangent space of \(\mathcal{M}\) which are approximated by taking a singular value decomposition of the \(K\)-nearest neighbors around each point.
 If there exists a mapping from the manifold \(\mathcal{M}\) to \(\mathbb{R}^d\) that is locally isometric, then the null space of \(\mathcal{H}(f)\) is spanned by the original coordinates.
 The functional \(\mathcal{H}(f)\) can be estimated, and spectral methods are then used to find the null space and hence recover the isometric coordinates.
-This is outlined in Algorithm \ref{alg:hlle}.
+This is outlined in Algorithm~@ref(alg:hlle).